SAP/ui5-tooling/rfcs/0017-incremental-build.md

 ## Unresolved Questions and Bikeshedding

-* Adapt tasks to use new cache API
+* Measure performance in BAS.
+Find out whether this approach results in acceptable performance.
+* How to distinguish projects with build cache from pre-built projects (with project manifest)
+* Cache related topics
 	* Clarify cache key
 		* Current POC: project version + dependency versions + build config + UI5 Tooling module versions
-* How to distinguish from pre-built projects (with project manifest)
-* Pre-built UI5 libraries become especially important with this concept.
-Otherwise consumers will always have to build framework libraries, even in the server
 	* Include resource tags in cache
-* Measure performance in BAS
 	* Compress cache to reduce memory pressure
 	* Allow tasks to store additional information in the cache
+	* Cache Purging
-* Some tasks might be relevant for the server only (e.g. code coverage)
+* Some tasks might be relevant for the server only (e.g. code coverage), come up with a way to configure that
 * What if a task ceases to create a resource because of a change in another resource?
 The previously created version of the resource would still be used from the cache
-* Test with current custom tasks
+* Test with selected (community) custom tasks
+* With this concept, providing pre-built UI5 libraries becomes especially important.
+Otherwise consumers will always have to locally build framework libraries, even in the server